amirabbasii/cryptography/README.md

-This is the third project of Data Structures.This application can encrypts a text.
+This is the third project of Data Structures.This application can encrypt a text.